 Best Rent Payment Applications and Platforms

-A merchant needs a POS terminal or an online payment getaway to receive payment through a credit card.
+A merchant needs a POS terminal or an online payment gateway to receive payment through a credit card.
 A landlord will generally not have these.
 Therefore, a rent payment platform has to be used to make payments with your credit card.
-You add your landlord’s account details in the application, and the application sends the money to his account.
+You add your landlord’s account details in the application, and the application sends the money to their account.

 There are several rent payment applications that you can use, and we will talk about the best options available –